 Season: 2017/18 (summer)

-Everyone has a price in football, and when Barcelona were prepared to spend nearly £100m on acquiring the services of Ousmane Dembélé, soon after they had lost Neymar to Paris Saint-Germain for a world-record fee, BVB weren’t going to stand in his way.
+Everyone has a price in football, so when Barcelona were prepared to spend nearly £100m on acquiring the services of Ousmane Dembélé, soon after they had lost Neymar to Paris Saint-Germain for a world-record fee, BVB weren’t going to stand in his way.

 Truthfully speaking, the relationship between Dembélé and Dortmund had broken down, so a transfer was always on the cards.
 It was a sad end to what promised to be a fruitful partnership.